FrannDzs/nVidia-modded-Inf/NVIDIA Profile Inspector/nVidia Inspector Options Explained.md

 * **Stereo - Dongle Support**

+Enables 3D Vision dongle support, only relevant if you use 3D Vision and have a dongle for it.

 * **Stereo - Enable**

 Enables stereo in OpenGL applications.

 * **Stereo - Swap eyes**

+Swaps left/right in NVIDIA Vision 2+.
+This option is relevant if you use a 3D TV) and want to use stereoscopic 3D.

 * **Stereo - Swap mode**

+See [here](https://nvidia.custhelp.com/app/answers/detail/a_id/3012/~/how-to-configure-passive-or-dual-pipe-stereo-with-quadro-cards-in-windows-7.) or [here](https://www.nvidia.com/object/page_pulled_off_gz_stereo.html) for a detailed explanation.

 * **StereoConvergence**

+Another 3D Vision option which [adjust the convergence](https://nvidia.custhelp.com/app/answers/detail/a_id/2943/~/how-do-i-adjust-convergence-in-my-game%3F).

 * **StereoCutoff**

+There is no official describtion given, see here for _some_ [details](https://forums.geforce.com/default/topic/926916/3d-vision/nvidia-inspector-gt-gt-gt-new-2-1-3-10-/post/4925834/#4925834).

 * **StereoCutoffDepthFar**